Education requirements for children aged 16 or 17

 What do we mean by school-leaving qualification?

-A school-leaving qualification is a HAVO or VWO diploma or an MBO diploma at level 2 or higher.
+A school-leaving qualification is a HAVO or VWO diploma, or an MBO diploma at level 2 or higher.
 This includes the BBL and BOL learning tracks in secondary vocational education (apprenticeship and school-based vocational training).

 Your child does not yet have a school-leaving qualification